Gilbert Ryle: Philosophy as cartography

 Ryle thought it no longer possible to believe that a philosopher's task is to study mental as opposed to physical objects.
 In its place, Ryle saw a tendency of philosophers to search for objects whose nature was neither physical nor mental.
 Ryle believed, instead, that "philosophical problems are problems of a certain sort; they are not problems of an ordinary sort about special entities."

-Ryle analogizes philosophy to cartography.
+Ryle analogises philosophy to cartography.
 Competent speakers of a language, Ryle believes, are to a philosopher what ordinary villagers are to a mapmaker: the ordinary villager has a competent grasp of his village, and is familiar with its inhabitants and geography.
 But when asked to interpret a map of that knowledge, the villager will have difficulty until he is able to translate his practical knowledge into universal cartographic terms.
 The villager thinks of the village in personal and practical terms, while the mapmaker thinks of the village in neutral, public, cartographic terms.

-By "mapping" the words and phrases of a particular statement, philosophers are able to generate what Ryle calls implication threads: each word or phrase of a statement contributes to the statement in that, if the words or phrases were changed, the statement would have a different implication.
+By mapping the words and phrases of a particular statement, philosophers are able to generate what Ryle calls implication threads: each word or phrase of a statement contributes to the statement in that, if the words or phrases were changed, the statement would have a different implication.
 The philosopher must show the directions and limits of different implication threads that a "concept contributes to the statements in which it occurs."
-To show this, he must be "tugging" at neighbouring threads, which, in turn, must also be "tugging."
+To show this, he must be tugging at neighbouring threads, which, in turn, must also be tugging.
 Philosophy, then, searches for the meaning of these implication threads in the statements in which they are used.

 Thick description

-In 1949 Ryle first introduced the notion of thick description in "The Thinking of Thoughts: What is 'Le Penseur' Doing?" and "Thinking and Reflecting".
+In 1968 Ryle first introduced the notion of thick description in "The Thinking of Thoughts: What is 'Le Penseur' Doing?" and "Thinking and Reflecting".
 According to Ryle, there are two types of descriptions: